Los Angeles Metro: Ridership

-The Metro B Line has the highest ridership of all Metro Rail lines and also the lowest operational cost because of its high ridership.
-The Metro Liner Metro J Line has the lowest ridership of all color-branded lines.
-Average daily boardings and passenger miles for all of 2018 are as follows:
+The Metro A Line has the highest ridership of all Metro Rail lines and also the lowest operational cost because of its high ridership.
+The Metro Rail Metro K Line has the lowest ridership of all letter-branded lines.
+Average daily boardings and passenger miles for all of 2024 are as follows:

 Governance

-Metro is governed by a board of directors with 14 members, 13 of whom are voting members.
+Day-to-day operations of Metro is overseen by Chief Executive Officer Stephanie Wiggins.
+Metro is a joint powers authority governed by a board of directors with 14 members, 13 of whom are voting members.
 The Board is composed of: